ibrahimkakbar/ibrahimkakbar.github.io/_pages/about.md

   - /start/
   - /start.html
 ---

 I am a second year Masters student in the ECE Department at UC San Diego studying robotics and artificial intelligence.
 I'm in the process of finishing up my thesis so wish me luck!

 I love learning math and enjoy applying it to robotics.
-I want to help develop robots that are able to coexisting with humans and provide novel solutions to major issues such as environmental cleaning/management and disaster or medical aid.
+I want to develop robots that are able to coexisting with humans and provide novel solutions to major issues such as environmental cleaning/management and disaster or medical aid.

 News & Updates